 Answer: The yellowing and black blotching and spotting on your desert rose (Adenium obesum) leaves is likely caused by the fungal disease, anthracnose leaf spot (Colletotrichum spp.).
-Yellowing of the leaves is caused in the […]
+Yellowing of the leaves is caused in the early stages, and then […]

 I belong to the Michigan Cactus and Succulent Society, and I like to create my own mixes.
 To perfect my blends, I am always trying to figure out what materials will provide the characteristics I need for drainage, aeration, water-holding capacity and so on.
 I also want to understand how particle size impacts the performance of primary mix materials.
 Does the blend of ingredients […]